 2008 Pastor Ron & Penny Hovick Called as Lead Pastor for St. Mark’s

-2011 A Spanish language service begins at St. Marks in September.
+2011 Alicia Saenz begins a Spanish language service at St. Mark’s in September.

 2011 We update to a full service website.